biztos/teleport-rnr/DESIGN.md

 > __NOTE:__ this is not currently working in my POC due to "invalid argument"
 > errors when adding the PID to the cgroup.
->
-> __Danger:__ it should be possible to run a job that completes, or causes
-> damage, before the cgroup is created and the PID added to it.
-So far this
-> appears to be accepted behavior, but I will at least try to roll the cgroup
-> actions into the reexec init stage, which theoretically (?) would solve the
-> problem.
-Proving this would be very hard either way.

 Then its __status__ may be queried at will to confirm the process is still running.